The One Show

 Launched with a pilot series in 2006, leading to a full series from 2007, it has had various previous permanent and temporary hosts.
 After initial low ratings, the partnership of Adrian Chiles and Christine Lampard from 2007 to 2010 has been credited with boosting ratings and establishing the show as a popular staple of British viewing.
 The longest-serving partnership was between Jones and Matt Baker, who hosted together between 2011 and 2020.

 The programme is usually 30 minutes long, although it is occasionally extended to an hour.
 It runs all year round, apart from a two-week break at Christmas and a four-week summer holiday, with the summer slot filled with a highlights show, The One Show: Best of British, presented by Matt Allwright and Lucy Siegle.
+In 2020 the consumer affairs programme Watchdog became a slot on the One Show, on Wednesdays at 19:00.
+When River City is broadcast on BBC One Scotland, The One Show is not broadcast on Tuesdays and Thursdays in Scotland.

 Launching the full series represented a major financial commitment for the BBC, and was seen by it as a first test of a wide-ranging restructuring of the BBC's production arm into a more flexible and creative organisation, with the show seen as a potential platform for piloting other programme ideas.

 Format

 As a topical magazine programme, The One Show covers a variety of stories, ranging from light-hearted humour to serious issues or tragic current events.
 The broadcast features a mix of in-studio presenting, outside live broadcasting, and pre-recorded segments.
 Reporters and other experts are included to provide contributions on various topics, both in the studio and as part of segments.
 Special guests are usually introduced at the top of the show, and remain throughout, often being encouraged to interact with it in various ways, as opposed to simply answering questions.

 Inside the studio, videotaping is done in front of a small standing audience, and focuses on two sofas (one for the two presenters, one for guests and contributors) arranged around a coffee table, often serving a practical use, e.g. during food tasting.
 Use of the forecourt of Broadcasting House for outside live broadcasts is common, allowing for a larger audience and/or a bigger stage for a performance or demonstration.

 The show often takes an active part in events such as Comic Relief/Sport Relief and Children in Need.
 Cross-promotion of other BBC shows is common, although under BBC rules the show cannot give the BBC preferential coverage.

-Typically the show airs in a 7pm timeslot on BBC One, however it is occasionally moved later in the evening or to BBC Two to allow BBC One to broadcast extended breaking news coverage or due to overrunning sports events such as Wimbledon.
+Typically the show airs in a 7pm timeslot on BBC One; however, it is occasionally moved later in the evening or to BBC Two to allow BBC One to broadcast extended breaking news coverage or due to overrunning sports events such as Wimbledon.
+Non England BBC regions such as Wales or Northern Ireland show the programme on BBC2 slightly more than English transmitters due to regional programmes being shown on BBC1 in those areas.